National September 11 Memorial & Museum: The Sphere

 The Sphere, a monumental cast bronze sculpture by German artist Fritz Koenig, was commissioned for the old World Trade Center and completed in 1971.
 It stood on the Austin J. Tobin Plaza until the September 11 attacks.
-The sculpture survived the attacks with relatively little damage.
-It was relocated to Liberty Park, adjacent to the Memorial, in 2017.
+The sculpture was damaged but survived the attacks and was relocated to Liberty Park, adjacent to the Memorial, in 2017.

 Controversies surrounding the Memorial

 Mohammad Salman Hamdani

 Although victims'-family groups agreed that names would be grouped by workplace or other affiliation, NYPD cadet Mohammad Salman Hamdani was not included with the other first responders or the other victims whose remains were found in the wreckage of the North Tower.
 His name appears on the memorial's panel S-66 for World Trade Center victims (next to a blank space along the South Tower perimeter), with those who did not fit into the groups created by the memorial committee or who had a loose connection to the World Trade Center.
 Hamdani's mother, Talat, has campaigned for the Memorial to acknowledge her son as a police cadet and first responder.
-Hamdani received a full police-department funeral after his body was found (months after the attacks), and 204th Street in Bayside, Queens, the street on which he lived was renamed in his honor.
+Hamdani received a full police-department funeral after his body was found (months after the attacks), and 204th Street in Bayside, Queens, the street on which he lived, was renamed in his honor.